Journeys in Outdoor and Environmental Education

 1.K1, K2, K3, S1, S2, S3, A1, A2

-Develop a leadership and teaching plan including routes, logistics, teaching activities, place-based knowledge, learning outcomes and safety management for a journey
+Develop a program plan including rationale, learning objectives, logistics, routes, learning experiences, place-based knowledge and safety management for a journey.

 Problem centred

-Participation in an extended journey, including group leadership and peer-teaching duties in an outdoor setting
+Participation in an extended journey, including conducting an experiential inquiry.

 Participation – Simulated professional task